Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Matisse was a dedicated teacher who influenced several younger artists through his academy, the Académie Matisse, which he founded in Paris.
 The academy was unusual for its time because it was independent of the official salons and encouraged individual expression..

-Notice the flatness in the Portrait of Madame Matisse, that recalls the work of Cézanne and Gauguin.
+Notice the flatness in the Portrait of Madame Matisse, which recalls the works of Cézanne and Gauguin.
 A green stripe down the middle of her face breaks the form into two sides: one cooler and the other warmer.
-Rather than play with the color value, as one would in a realistic portrait, Matisse substitutes the colors outright.
+Rather than play with color value, as one would in a realistic portrait, Matisse substitutes the colors outright.
 He doesn’t use a naturalistic palette because this isn’t an interpretation of what he sees but rather his interpretation of the emotion being projected.

 4. Die Brücke and The Blue Rider Group

-In Germany, two Expressionist groups formed within about five years of each other and shared the common goal of expression in art, but each emphasized different areas.
-These two groups were:
+In Germany, two Expressionist groups formed within about 5 years of each other and shared the common goal of expression in art, but each emphasized different areas.
+These two groups were as follows:

-• Die Brücke, or “The Bridge,” was established in Dresden, Germany, in 1905 with Ernst Ludwig Kirchner as one of its co-founders.
-This group aimed to forge a link between traditional and modern artistic techniques, and their work is often characterized by bold colors and emotional expressiveness.
+• Die Brücke, or “The Bridge,” was established in Dresden, Germany, in 1905 with Ernst Ludwig Kirchner as one of its cofounders.
+This group aimed to forge a link between traditional and modern artistic techniques, and its work is often characterized by bold colors and emotional expressiveness.

 terms to know